 As of 8 September 2021, Our World in Data estimates that 61.7% of Japan’s population have received at least the first dose.
 If vaccinations continue at the same rate, all of Japan’s 120 million population should receive their first dose by November 2021.

-The country’s approach towards vaccinations is by age groups.
-The elderly (65 years and over) are first, followed by those under 65 years of age with underlying medical conditions, and then the rest of the population.
-Every city is responsible for their residents.
-They provide information about the vaccinations via mail outs and the internet.
-Appointments are arranged for every person and mailed out as tickets.
+Local governments have been systematically vaccinating by age groups.
+The elderly (65 years and over) were first, followed by those under 65 years of age with underlying medical conditions, and then the rest of the population.
+Every city has been responsible for their residents.
+They have provided information about the vaccinations via mail outs and the internet.
+Appointments have been arranged for every person and mailed out as tickets.

-In addition, a mass vaccination drive has been organised for Niseko tourism-related businesses in early July.
-This initiative has been implemented by the Kutchan Tourism Association to ensure that businesses in Niseko are prepared and the area is safe and operational for the coming winter season.
+A mass vaccination drive was also completed for Niseko tourism-related businesses in early July.
+This initiative was implemented to ensure that businesses in Niseko would be prepared and the area operationally safe for the coming winter season.

 A positive outlook ahead

 Japanese business groups and associations have been lobbying the government to remove the entry ban on foreigners.
 As recently reported in the Asia Nikkei, their proposals include recognising vaccinated overseas travellers and revising the quarantines requirement.
 The government is open to the idea but has yet to make any firm moves on the issue.
 A current consideration is for the 14 day quarantine to be reduced to 10 days instead.